Do-It-Yourself: Shore Power

 Larger boats can satisfy their need for more power using a 50A 125V or a 50A 125/250V cordset, assuming that your marina provides 50A service.
 While these cordsets can handle lots more amperage than the conventional 30A cords, it’s also common to find some boats using two 30A cordsets.
 The advantage of using the 50A 125/250V cordset is that you can run 250V products, like stoves other large appliances.

-Although most boats use 50' cordsets, Marinco and SmartPlug make shorter models that may be just right for the distance from the pedestal to your inlet.
-You can reduce expense and clutter by considering one of these 12', 25', or 40' cables, or you can buy shore power cable by the foot, purchased the male plug and female connector separately, and custom-build a cordset to the exact length that fits your slip.
+Although most boats use 50' cordsets, Marinco makes shorter models that may be just right for the distance from the pedestal to your inlet.
+You can reduce expense and clutter by considering one of these 12', 25', or 40' cables, or you can buy shore power cable by the foot, purchase the male plug and female connector separately, and custom-build a cordset to the exact length that fits your slip.

-Marinco’s new system (which is exclusively available through West Marine for 2012) addresses some of the problems with traditional shore power.
-Marinco uses the traditional old NEMA-configured patterns for the contacts on the entire range of connectors, so their new products are backwards-compatible with your old dock outlets, boat inlets and adapters (unlike the SmartPlug, which requires that you replace your whole system, or use a dual-configuration adapter).
+Marinco’s new system addresses some of the problems with traditional shore power.
+Marinco uses the traditional old NEMA-configured patterns for the contacts on the entire range of connectors, so their new products are backwards-compatible with your old dock outlets, boat inlets and adapters.

 While docks for smaller boats are usually equipped with 30A power pedestals, and docks for larger boats are equipped with 50A pedestals, you may find when you arrive at a new marina that the pedestal at the dock doesn’t match your shore power cord.
 Let’s say, for example, that you’ve got a powerboat equipped with 50A, 125V service but the harbormaster sends you to an end-tie, and the dock only has 30A service.